GautamRaj-12/obsidian-git-sync/typescript/02_basic_types_ts.md

 ## any
 - In some ways, it just defeats typescript as It allows any type of value.
+- We can use whenever you don’t want a particular value to cause typechecking errors.
 ```js
 let album:any